cristiand391/oclif-carapace-spec-plugin/README.md

 ### Usage

 1. Define a YAML file with completion definitions like in the example above.
-2. Set the `<BIN>_CARAPACE_SPEC_MACROS_FILE` env var to the path to the YAML file.
+2. Set the `<CLI>_CARAPACE_SPEC_MACROS_FILE` env var to the path to the YAML file.
-3. Run `sf carapace-gen --refresh-cache`.
+3. Run `<CLI> carapace-gen --refresh-cache`.

 > [!NOTE]
-The `<BIN>` part in the env var in step 2 refers to the name of your oclif CLI.
+The `<CLI>` part in the env var in step 2 refers to the executable name of your oclif CLI.
 For instance, for the Salesforce CLI (`sf`) the env var should be `SF_CARAPACE_SPEC_MACROS_FILE`.

 > [!NOTE]
-This plugin re-generates the carapace spec everytime you install/uninstall plugins via `plugins install/uninstall`, make sure to set the `<BIN>_CARAPACE_SPEC_MACROS_FILE` env var in your shell RC file so that you don't miss the custom completions when the automatic re-generation happens under the hood.
+This plugin re-generates the carapace spec everytime you install/uninstall plugins via `plugins install/uninstall`, make sure to set the `<CLI>_CARAPACE_SPEC_MACROS_FILE` env var in your shell RC file so that you don't miss the custom completions when the automatic re-generation happens under the hood.

-## Why should I use this instead of `@oclif/plugin-autocomplete`?
-`@oclif/plugin-autocomplete` only supports bash, zsh and powershell while `carapace-spec` supports those + 6 additional shells: https://carapace-sh.github.io/carapace-spec/carapace-spec/usage.html

-Except for flag exclusive relationships and completion overrides (macros), the completion experience is pretty much the same so if `oclif/plugin-autocomplete` works for you then you can ignore this.